Livonia, Northville, and Plymouth’s Employment Law Attorney

 Confidentially, noncompetition, and non-solicitation agreements, and Indemnification agreements.

-Employment Termination and Seperation Agreements
+Employment Termination and Separation Agreements

 The hiring process is not an exact science and most entrepreneurs will deal with amicable separations or employee terminations.
 Matt will help draft well thought out, Michigan specific, release and other separation agreements.
 These agreement are key to ensuring that you have properly allocated risk.